kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## The AI Stack Today

-Foundation Model — reasoning engine.
+Foundation Model — reasoning engine
-Adaptation Layer — fine-tuning, prompts, adapters.
+Adaptation Layer — fine-tuning, prompts, adapters
-Retrieval Layer — context via embeddings or RAG.
+Retrieval Layer — context via embeddings or RAG
-Application Layer — chat, dashboard, workflow.
+Application Layer — chat, dashboard, workflow
 Each layer can change without breaking the rest

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.